JJshome/Smart-Orb/README.md

 - Personalized TENS parameters based on individual physiology yield superior outcomes
 - Closed-loop systems that adapt in real-time to physiological changes show improved efficacy

+## Intellectual Property Statement

+The Smart Orb technology is developed and owned by Ucaretron Inc., a company specializing in advanced digital therapeutics and neuro-modulation technologies.
+The core technology described in this repository is protected under Patent Application No. KR10-2024-0071235 ("Electrochemical Impedance and TENS-based Multi-Sensory Integrated Neuro-Modulation Wearable Smart Device and System").

+### Rights Clarification:

+- **Software Code**: The software code in this repository is released under the MIT License, allowing for modification, distribution, and use in both private and commercial software projects.
+- **Core Technology**: The underlying technology, methodologies, processes, and hardware designs described in this repository are proprietary to Ucaretron Inc. and protected by pending patent applications.
+Commercial use of these aspects requires explicit permission from Ucaretron Inc.

+For licensing inquiries or commercial use permissions, please contact: licensing@ucaretron.com

 ## Contributing

-We welcome contributions!
+We welcome contributions to improve the software aspects of the Smart Orb system.
 Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to get involved.
+Note that all contributors must acknowledge the intellectual property rights of Ucaretron Inc. regarding the core technology.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The software code in this repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The Smart Orb technology, methodologies, and processes are proprietary to Ucaretron Inc. - all rights reserved.